COVID: Brazil regulator rejects Russia's Sputnik vaccine | DW | 27.04.2021

 The decision follows a previous statement from Anvisa, expressing "critical issues" around the effectiveness of the vaccine.

-Anvisa's technical staff had recommended against importing Sputnik to battle a new surge of infections across Brazil earlier on Monday.

 Sputnik V has been approved in several countries, including India.
-However, the EU hasn't yet approved the vaccine, citing that it needs more information on the tests and manufacturing process of the jab.
+However, the EU hasn't yet followed suit, saying it needs more information on the tests and manufacturing process of the jab.

 Russian scientists claim that the vaccine is 97.6% effective against COVID-19, based on data collected from 3.8 million people in a "real world" assessment.